NLnetLabs/routinator/doc/manual/source/index.rst

 Routinator |version|
 ====================

-Routinator 3000 is free, open-source :abbr:`RPKI (Resource Public Key Infrastructure)` Relying Party software made by `NLnet Labs
+Routinator 3000 is free, open-source Relying Party software for Resource Public Key Infrastructure (RPKI).
+Routinator is developed by `NLnet Labs
-<https://nlnetlabs.nl>`_.
-The project is written in Rust, a programming
+<https://nlnetlabs.nl>`_ since 2017.
+To learn more about RPKI, please refer
-language designed for performance and memory safety.
+to the `technology documentation <https://rpki.readthedocs.io>`_.

 Lightweight and portable
    Routinator has minimal system requirements and it can run on almost any